madelson/universes-within-collection/README.md

 ### Something else

 Is there a typo in a posted card?
-Want to make the gallery look nicer?
+Want to spruce up the gallery?
 Just create an issue with your idea.

 ## FAQ